Media Studies at the SOJC

 Hands-On Learning, Real-World Experience

 Students in our program do real research—and not just in the library.
-They learn how to dance from children in Ghana while studying the nation’s emerging media presence.
-They present their work at academic symposiums.
-They gain hands-on experience as interns at a range of organizations.
-Build your portfolio as you deepen your understanding of media’s role in society.
+Build your portfolio and deepen your understanding of media's role in society as you: